TriviaOn this page

-Until about a year ago [9/08], the 7229/7230 Hyderabad-Trivandrum Sabari Express used to have 5 locomotive changes.
+Until 2008, the 7229/7230 Hyderabad-Trivandrum Sabari Express used to have 5 locomotive changes.
 Hyderabad-Guntur was diesel.
 Guntur-Renigunta was electric.
 Renigunta-Jolarpettai (via Tirupati) was diesel.
 Jolarpettai-Ernakulam was electric and finally diesel for the Ernakulam-Trivandrum stretch.

 Highest number of halts - Mail and Express trains